Buying real estate in Bogotá?

 Sources: Global Property Guide, DNP Colombia, Banco de la República Colombia

-8) New housing supply in Bogotá surged 15% in two years
+4) New housing supply in Bogotá has risen by 15% over the past two years

 The supply of new housing units in Bogotá has increased by 15% over the past two years.